bisectracky/tool-project/README.md

-# tool-project
+# toy-project
-This is a tool-project started on June 2, 2024
+This is a toy-project started on June 2, 2024